Making Tax Digital (MTD)

 Timetable for MTD for Income Tax Self-Assessment

-• Those with an income of between £30,000 and up to £50,000 will be mandated from April 2027.
+• Those with income from self-employment and/or property of more than £30,000 will be mandated from April 2027.

-Although the Government has said they remain committed to extending MTD for ITSA to general partnerships, this will not take place in April 2025 (as originally planned) but from a date yet to be confirmed.
 All other partnerships (e.g. those that have corporate partners and Limited Liability Partnerships) are also expected to be required to join MTD at a future date (to be confirmed).

 Exemptions from MTD for Income Tax Self-Assessment